 - Image courtesy of AT&T

-This version will feature the same specifications as the regular AT&T model that includes a 4.8-inch Super AMOLED display, 8-megapixel camera, S Voice, and NFC (near-field-communications), 4G LTE connectivity, and a dual-core Snapdragon S4 chip.
+This version features the same specifications as the regular AT&T model that includes a 4.8-inch Super AMOLED display, 8-megapixel camera, S Voice, and NFC (near-field-communications), 4G LTE connectivity, and a dual-core Snapdragon S4 chip.

-The two models currently available on the carrier are the 16GB white and blue versions, according to AT&T's online store.
-It offers the device for $199 on a 2-year contract.
+The other two models currently available on the carrier are the 16GB white and blue versions that are also $199 with a new 2-year contract.

 AT&T had stated last month that it was going to be the only company to release a red version of the Android handset.
 However, during its initial launch, no word of the red model had been mentioned.